eagle-io/docs/source/topics/processing_and_logic/index.rst

-.. _historic-data:
+.. _historical-data:

-Accessing Historic Data
+Accessing Historical Data
 ~~~~~~~~~~~~~~~~~~~~~~~

-A certain amount of historic data for a Parameter can be made available for reference.
+A certain amount of historical data for a Parameter can be made available for reference.
 The amount is specified using the base time of an aggregate type of **NONE**:

 ``var myNode = NUMBER("param1;NONE;H-1H;");``

 The above Number Parameter declares an Aggregate Expression containing a **NONE** type aggregate, and a base time of **H-1H**.
 Note the final semicolon which is required to indicate there is no interval specified in this expression.

-Once a Parameter has been declared in this way, historic data can be referenced using the following arrays:
+Once a Parameter has been declared in this way, historical data can be referenced using the following arrays:

 .. table::
     :class: table-fluid

     =============================   ========================
-    **myNode.values**               ``An array with historic values``
+    **myNode.values**               ``An array with historical values``
-    **myNode.qualities**            ``An array with historic qualities``
+    **myNode.qualities**            ``An array with historical qualities``
-    **myNode.timestamps**           ``An array with historic timestamps``
+    **myNode.timestamps**           ``An array with historical timestamps``
     =============================   ========================